pariyaab/Book_recommendation/README.md

     etc.

 These obviouse features can be numerical variables, categorical variables, bitmaps or raw texts.
 However, these low-level features are not enough and we should extract some more abstract latent features from these obvious features to represent the query or the candidate as a numerical high-dimensional vector - known as Embedding Vector.

+To involve side-features as well as ids while learning latent features (embeddings), we can use deep neural network (DNN) architectures like softmax or two-tower neural models.
+YouTube two-tower neural model uses side-features to represent queries and candidates in an abstract high-dimentional embedding vector.

+## Book dataset

+The book dataset is a benchmark dataset in the field of recommender system research containing a set of voting given to book by a set of users, collected from the amazon_us_review website.